BopheloMpopo22/remotejobs-sa/EMAIL-SYSTEM-GUIDE.md

 2. Click "🚀 Send Daily Digest"
 3. Monitor the logs for results
 4. Verify emails were sent successfully

+**What happens automatically:**

+- System finds users with `payment_email_logs.email_status = 'sent'`
+- Only includes payments from last 30 days
+- Sends emails to users who have job applications for today
+- Updates statistics in database

 ## 🔧 Admin Panel Features